 Owning the experience

 There's incredible evidence proving that value is moving away from physical assets and instead emphasizing improved user experience.
 Placemakers who embrace user experience for the connected tenant will win in this new age of the operator.
-Asset managers must embrace this challenge and turn it into an opportunity by owning the experience of an improved life/work balance, as well as the accompanying digital interface of this coexistance.
+Asset managers must embrace this challenge and turn it into an opportunity by owning the experience of an improved life/work balance, as well as the accompanying digital interface of this coexistence.

 Boylston Properties clearly understands how important the work-life blend is to the connected tenant as evidence by their impressive portfolio of state of the art mixed-use plans for Watertown, MA – LINX, Aresenal Yards, One Aresenal, and an onsite hotel.
 Anything a tenant could possibly want in a day can happen in this impressive complex – parking, bike path, transportation options, gym, food, health and beauty services, community-building, and more – ensuring Boylston Properties has a hand in every part of the daily experience of the tenant.

 While the end-user building experience becomes more human, asset managers are forced to consider the people in their property – not just a mass of tenants – if they want to keep them as customers.
-And yet, solutions exist to ease the massive transformation impating the role of asset manager.
+And yet, solutions exist to ease the massive transformation impacting the role of asset manager.
 The new age of tenant engagement means making changes, taking risks, and leveraging the technology and services that customers expect.